-You’ll never hear anyone say, “it’s just a phase” if you tell them you’re suffering from a headache or some physical illness.
+You’ll never hear anyone say, “it’s just a phase” if you tell them you’re suffering from a headache or some physical health conditions.
 Instead, they’ll empathise, ask you if you need any help and be nicer to you.
-But as soon as somebody admits to suffering from a mental illness, many people look at them in a way as if they’ve spoken something forbidden.
+But as soon as somebody admits to being suffering from a mental illness, many people look at them in a way as if they’ve spoken something forbidden.

 Myths, assumptions, lack of information, and misconceptions are the biggest contributors to the stigmas.

-It’s a phase or it’s done for attention: This one is a bit tricky, while there are individuals that may use this as an excuse to gain sympathy or attention, most people suffering from these diseases are different.
+It’s a phase or it’s done for attention: Perhaps the most common misconception, this one is a bit tricky, while there are individuals that may use this as an excuse to gain sympathy or attention, most people suffering from these diseases are different.
 Offering professional support to someone can really go a long way.
 Additionally, just like any physical illness isn’t a phase, mental illness is also due to a specific reason and not just a mood.

 People with mental illness can’t work or function normally: With the right guidance, family care and support, people with a mental illness can function to their optimal strength.

 Mental health issues are permanent: Most people think this way, hence keep a distance after learning about a person’s mental health issues.
 However, this is not true.
 With therapy, medication and even lifestyle changes, these issues can be reversed or managed.

 Wrong upbringing or bad family relationships cause mental health issues: This may be partially true that childhood trauma or abuse can affect mental health.
 However, it is not the only reason.
 There are multiple reasons from genetics to financial history and even a physical ailment.